-Modis Historical Blunder To Pave Way For IoJ&K Freedom: Prime Minister - UrduPoint
+Modis Historical Blunder To Pave Way For IOJ&K Freedom: Prime Minister - UrduPoint

 The world came to know of the horrific situation in the Indian Occupied Kashmir as the international media highlighted the gruesome atrocities being perpetrated by the Indian armed forces against unarmed civilians.

 He said the scrapping of Article 370, stripping Kashmir of its special status, gave a message that India was only for the Hindus.
-He said the world was anxiously awaiting to find out the truth, once the curfew was lifted.
+The world was anxiously awaiting to find out the truth, once the curfew was lifted, he added.

-The prime minister said the racists and fascist policies of the Modi's government was directly under the influence of RSS, had tried to annex the disputed valley by sending additional troops after stripping the special status of IoJ&K.
+The prime minister said the racists and fascist policies of the Modi's government were directly under the influence of RSS, which had tried to annex the disputed valley by sending additional troops after stripping the special status of IoJ&K.

 He said such a high-handedness and haughty approach to suppress such freedom movements had always resulted in destruction of rulers and cited the historic blunder of Hitler to invade Russia.

 He said the India's secular constitution had ended and the RSS which was on the loose in India, had been sending a message to the outer world that India belonged to Hindus only.
-The RSS was founded in 1925 and Indian premier Narendra Modi had been its member.
+The RSS was founded in 1925 and Indian Prime Minister Narendra Modi had been its member.

 The prime minister said everyone should have knowledge about RSS supremacist ideology deeply rooted in the belief that India only belonged to the Hindus with historic bias towards the Muslim rulers.

-They had been influenced thoroughly with the ideals of Hitler and Mussolini.
-Such was the fascist approach which resulted in the assassination of Mahatama Gandhi, he added.
+They had been influenced thoroughly with the ideals of Hitler and Mussolini, he said adding, such was the fascist approach which resulted in the assassination of Mahatama Gandhi, he added.

-The prime minister said Quaid-e-Azam's had sensed the Hindus' designs and ideology and was compelled to launch Pakistan Movement.
-This ideology was responsible for the destruction of Babri mosque and massacre of Muslims in Gujrat, he added.
+The prime minister said Quaid-e-Azam had sensed the Hindus' designs and ideology and was compelled to launch Pakistan Movement.
+This ideology was responsible for the destruction of Babri Masjid and massacre of Muslims in Gujrat, he added.